Empowering ADHD Learners:

 For students with ADHD, reading doesn't have to remain a source of anxiety and frustration.
 Tempo Reading demonstrates how thoughtfully designed technology can transform learning experiences by working with neurodivergent thinking patterns rather than against them.

-By combining attention-supporting features with curriculum-relevant content, Tempo Reading offers more than just a reading tool, it provides a pathway to academic confidence, improved self-regulation, and a potentially renewed relationship with learning itself.
+By combining attention-supporting features with curriculum-relevant content, Tempo Reading offers more than just a reading tool.
+It provides a pathway to academic confidence, improved self-regulation, and a renewed relationship with learning itself.

 References